 It offers an incredible view of Ipanema and Leblon.

-You have to visit this spot for watching the sunset, hike to the cliffs and join to the others.
+You have to visit this spot for watching the sunset, hike to the cliffs and join the others.
 You can bring snacks, drinks and enjoy the stunning view.
 It’s totally BEAUTIFUL.
 The most magical sunset of my life.
 When the sun went down everyone was clapping.
 Amazing moment 🙂

 Praia de Ipanema is the 2nd most famous beach in Rio.
 It’s also located in the South part of the city, between Leblon and Arpoador.
 The beach became popular with the bossa nova jazz song, “The Girl from Ipanema” (“Garota de Ipanema”).